hbc/edX/edX_Notes.md

 	samtools --version
 	samtools view -Sb -o na12878.bam na12878_marked.sam

 As a sidenote, samblaster and many other tools can read from standard input and write to standard out and can thus be easily inserted into a very simple 'pipeline'.
-For example:
+The code below is a pipeline example of the last few commands that we just ran.
+Since we have already run this and have our bam file generated, you **do not need to run this code.**

 	bwa mem -M chr20.fa final1.fastq final2.fastq | samblaster | samtools view -Sb - > na12878.bam